This course may be taken prior to or during the same term.

 Students on probation or suspension are not considered to be in good academic standing.

 An Academic Warning formally notifies a student that academic improvement is needed.
 A student who has received an Academic Warning is in good academic standing, as the student is neither on probation nor suspended.
-This status only applies only to students who have less than 30 sh (UWF GPA hours) whose UWF cumulative GPA is within the range listed below.
+This status only applies to students who have less than 30 semester credit hours (SCH) (UWF GPA hours) whose UWF cumulative GPA is within the range listed below.

 - 0 - 15.99 GPA Hours – 1.60 - 1.99